Digital identity

-A digital identity is information used by computer systems to represent an external agent – a person, organization, application, or device.
-Digital identities allow access to services provided with computers to be automated and make it possible for computers to mediate relationships.
+A digital identity is data stored on computer systems relating to an individual, organization, application, or device.
+For individuals, it involves the collection of personal data that is essential for facilitating automated access to digital services, confirming one's identity on the internet, and allowing digital systems to manage interactions between different parties.
+It is a component of a person's social identity in the digital realm, often referred to as their online identity.

-The use of digital identities is so widespread that many discussions refer to the entire collection of information generated by a person's online activity as a "digital identity".
-This includes usernames, passwords, search history, birthdate, social security number, and purchase history, especially where that information is publicly available and not anonymized and so can be used by others to discover that person's civil identity.
-In this broader sense, a digital identity is a facet of a person's social identity and is also referred to as online identity.
+Digital identities are composed of the full range of data produced by a person's activities on the internet, which may include usernames and passwords, search histories, dates of birth, social security numbers, and records of online purchases.
+When such personal information is accessible in the public domain, it can be used by others to piece together a person's offline identity.
+Furthermore, this information can be compiled to construct a "data double"—a comprehensive profile created from a person's scattered digital footprints across various platforms.
+These profiles are instrumental in enabling personalized experiences on the internet and within different digital services.

-An individual's digital identity is often linked to their civil or national identity and many countries have instituted national digital identity systems that provide digital identities to their citizenry.
+Should the exchange of personal data for online content and services become a practice of the past, an alternative transactional model must emerge.
+As the internet becomes more attuned to privacy concerns, media publishers, application developers, and online retailers are re-evaluating their strategies, sometimes reinventing their business models completely.
+Increasingly, the trend is shifting towards monetizing online offerings directly, with users being asked to pay for access through subscriptions and other forms of payment, moving away from the reliance on collecting personal data.

-The legal and social effects of digital identity are complex and challenging.
+Navigating the legal and societal implications of digital identity is intricate and fraught with challenges.
+Misrepresenting one's legal identity in the digital realm can pose numerous threats to a society increasingly reliant on digital interactions, opening doors for various illicit activities.
+Criminals, fraudsters, and terrorists could exploit these vulnerabilities to perpetrate crimes that can affect the virtual domain, the physical world, or both.

 Background

-A critical problem in cyberspace is knowing with whom one is interacting.
-Using only static identifiers such as password and email, there is no way to precisely determine the identity of a person in cyberspace because this information can be stolen or used by many individuals acting as one.
-Digital identity based on dynamic entity relationships captured from behavioral history across multiple websites and mobile apps can verify and authenticate an identity with up to 95% accuracy.
+A critical problem in cyberspace is knowing who one is interacting with.
+Using only static identifiers such as passwords and email, there is no way to precisely determine the identity of a person in cyberspace because this information can be stolen or used by many individuals acting as one.
+Digital identity based on dynamic entity relationships captured from behavioral history across multiple websites and mobile apps can verify and authenticate identity with up to 95% accuracy.

 By comparing a set of entity relationships between a new event (e.g., login) and past events, a pattern of convergence can verify or authenticate the identity as legitimate whereas divergence indicates an attempt to mask an identity.
-Data used for digital identity is generally anonymized using a one-way hash, thereby avoiding privacy concerns.
+Data used for digital identity is generally encrypted using a one-way hash, thereby avoiding privacy concerns.
 Because it is based on behavioral history, a digital identity is very hard to fake or steal.